sinnie/learn_web_dev/node/buffers.md

 Prior to the introduction of the `TypedArray` in ES6, JavaScript did not have a way to read or manipulate streams of binary data.
 Remember, JavaScript was intended to be used to manipulate the DOM, so it was designed to handle unicode-encoded strings.
 However, Node.js _does_ need to be able to manipulate binary data when dealing with TCP streams and reading and writing to the filesystem.
 Initially, Node.js' solution to this problem was to use strings to represent binary data.
 However, this approach was not ideal, so buffers were incorporated into the language.

 The `Buffer` class was introduced as part of the Node.js API to allow JavaScript to interact with octet streams in the context of TCP streams and file system operations.
+* Buffers are allocated outside of V8, which means that they are not managed by V8.
+This allows Node.js to work with memory more directly for better performance.
 * The `Buffer` class is a global feature within Node.jds and handles binary-handling tasks with a binary buffer implementation, which is exposed as a JS API under the buffer pseudo-class.
 * Buffers act somewhat like arrays of integers, but they are not resizable and have methods designed specifically for handling and manipulating binary data.
 * the 'integers' in a buffer each represent a byte, which means that they are limited to values from 0 - 255.